uawcob/course-overrides/README.md

     cp .env.example .env

 Set all the values in `.env` accordingly.
+Leave `APP_KEY` blank because it will be set by the deploy script later.

 You may request API credentials for razorback courses and plans from Mike Akerman in UITS, or someone from the UAConnect development team.